Yuelioi/docs-v3/Ue/blueprint/en/Animation/Physics Control/Convert to Rigid Body with Control.md

 ---
-display_name: Convert to Rigid Body with Control
+title: Convert to Rigid Body with Control
 order: 8
 ---
 ## Navigation